kevinimbrechts/docker-cas-apereo/README.md

 I have put some examples in `samples` directory (`./cas-overlay/.mvn/jvm.config` and `/root/.m2/settings.xml`).

 #### Dockerfile
-Here is a sample of a Dockerfile including proxy config :
+Here is a sample of a Dockerfile including proxy config:
 ```Dockerfile
 FROM kimbrechts/docker-cas-apereo